-Glides or “skis” on the bottoms of the front legs are a good alternative for users who don’t want to have to lift the frame while walking, but don’t like the idea of dealing with non-swiveling wheels.
+Glides or “skis” on the bottoms of the front legs are a good alternative for users who don’t want to have to lift the frame while walking but don’t like the idea of dealing with non-swivelling wheels.

-Made of sleek, lightweight aluminum, this Zimmer frame features comfortable hand grips and rubber ferrule tips on all four legs.
-Its 25″ width and 21″ depth will accommodate most users, and it’s height adjustable from 32″ to 35.5″.
-This frame folds easily for transport or storage, and is suitable for users up to 115 kg or 18 stone in weight.
+Made of sleek, lightweight aluminium, this Zimmer frame features comfortable hand grips and rubber ferrule tips on all four legs.
+Its 25″ width and 21″ depth will accommodate most users, and its height is adjustable from 32″ to 35.5″.
+This frame folds easily for transport or storage and is suitable for users up to 115 kg or 18 stone in weight.
 Well reviewed and highly recommended by satisfied users, this Zimmer frame is a popular classic

-Users looking for a wheeled walker should definitely consider Drive Medical’s WA009 Folding Walking Frame with Front Wheels.
+Users looking for a wheeled walker should consider Drive Medical’s WA009 Folding Walking Frame with Front Wheels.
 This top-selling frame, affordably priced at about £25, features smoothly-operating wheels on the front legs and rubber ferrules on the rear legs.
-It’s made of lightweight aluminum and includes vinyl contoured handgrips and an easy-fold mechanism for transport or storage.
+It’s lightweight aluminium and includes vinyl contoured handgrips and an easy-fold mechanism for transport or storage.
 This frame is 25″ wide, 18″ deep, height-adjustable from 32″ to 39″, and is suitable for users up to 180 kg or 28 stone in weight.
-Equally at home indoors or out, this Zimmer frame is an excellent value.
+Equally, this Zimmer frame is an excellent value at home, indoors or out.

 If you need an ultra-narrow frame, Aidapt’s Ultra Narrow Light Weight Walking Frame might fit the bill.
-Though it measures just under 19″ wide, this walking frame is suitable for users up to 28 stone in weight and it’s height adjustable from 34″ to 39″.
+Though it measures just under 19″ wide, this walking frame is suitable for users up to 28 stone in weight, and it’s height-adjustable from 34″ to 39″.
 Designed to be slim enough to navigate through the narrowest doors and around the tightest corners with ease, this frame comes equipped with smooth motion wheels on the front legs and durable non-skid rubber ferrules on the rear legs.
-It’s constructed of strong, lightweight aluminum, and at a price of just over £26, it’s an outstanding buy and a very popular choice.
+It’s constructed of strong, lightweight aluminium, and at a price of just over £26, it’s an outstanding buy and a very popular choice.

 A package of Walker Glides can transform a standard Zimmer frame easily and affordably.
-These nylon glides measure 3 .5″ long by 1.25″ wide and fit easily into most standard 1.5″ Zimmer frame legs.
+These nylon glides measure three .5″ long by 1.25″ wide and fits easily into most standard 1.5″ Zimmer frame legs.
 They slide easily over carpeting and other indoor surfaces, eliminating the need to lift the frame while walking.
-Priced at just under £9, they’re a simple and affordable option that can make walking safer and easier for many users.
+Priced at just under £9, they’re a simple and affordable option that can make walking safer and more accessible for many users.